- Program Overview

 - Other Pertinent Information

 The University of Michigan PM&R department was founded in 1950 by Dr. James W. Rae.
 Since then, this program has been recognized as a premier residency training program.
-Our inpatient rehabilitation unit ranks among the nation's top ten and is one of the federally funded Model Spinal Cord Injury Rehabilitation programs.
-This residency program is fully accredited by the Accreditation Council on Graduate Medical Education of the American Medical Association and also is recognized by the American Board of Physical Medicine and Rehabilitation.
+Our inpatient rehabilitation unit ranks among the nation's best and is one of the federally funded Model Spinal Cord Injury Rehabilitation programs.
+Our residency program is fully accredited by the Accreditation Council on Graduate Medical Education of the American Medical Association and is recognized by the American Board of Physical Medicine and Rehabilitation.

 Since our first resident joined us in 1953, the program is proud to train the nation's best physiatrists.
 Whether a resident's professional goals include academics, research or private practice, this residency provides faculty, staff and peers who support residents in achieving their best.

 Listed below are some of the many training and teaching opportunities we offer our residents.